johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 Thanks to the power of the Nest CLI, coupled with a _custom schematic_, we can complete steps 1 to 3 above in about 5 minutes!

+If you want to see a completed version of this (a fully useable Knex.js module), you can [find the completed module here](https://github.com/nestjsplus/knex).

 ### Nest CLI and Schematics

-You probably already use the Nest CLI on a regular basis. `nest new myproject` and `nest generate controller user` are common examples.
+You probably already use the Nest CLI on a regular basis. `nest new myProject` and `nest generate controller user` are common examples.
 They use the `@nestjs/schematics` package that ships with the CLI out-of-the-box.
 What's very cool is that you can easily use other schematics to do highly customized work.
-What's common to all schematics is that they _understand_ your project, and have a very smart way of scaffolding new architectural components and wiring them into your project.
-In other words, think of a schematic as a blueprint, and of the CLI machinery as a _set of standards_ for how each blueprint works.
+A feature common to all schematics is that they _understand_ your project, and have a smart way of scaffolding new architectural components and wiring them into your project.
+Think of a schematic as a blueprint, and of the CLI machinery as a _set of standards_ for how each blueprint works.
 Because of this, new schematics "just work", and inherit all of the features provided by the CLI and its standard capabilities.

 You can write your own schematics, and I plan to show you how in some upcoming blog posts.
 For now, I've built one that you can use to do the library integration project we've undertaken today.
 To use any external schematics, you of course need to install them.
 One important note: you **must** install a schematics collection as a global package, due to the way the CLI works.

 #### Installing a Custom Schematics Collection

-Schematics are packaged as _collections_ and can be bundled up as npm packages, so installing them is simple:
+Schematics are packaged as _collections_ and can be bundled up as npm packages, so installing them is simple.
+Do so now with:

 ```bash
 npm install @nestjsplus/dyn-schematics -g